Automotive Service Technician Canadian Tire (MAP 32)

 - Faculty members actively participate in industry and factory training, ensuring they have the most current knowledge, which they pass onto you.

-- The in-school session of the Automotive Service Technician Canadian Tire program is longer than traditional apprenticeship programs.
-This will allow for greater depth of information in covering the entire in-school apprenticeship curriculum.
+- The in-school session of the Automotive Service Technician Canadian Tire program is longer than traditional apprenticeship programs, which ensures greater depth of information in covering the entire in-school apprenticeship curriculum.

-Ontario Secondary School Diploma (OSSD) or GED (General Educational Development) or equivalent
+Ontario Secondary School Diploma (OSSD) or General Educational Development (GED) or equivalent

 - Applicants are selected through an interview with program faculty